Protect Your Family’s Assets: Understanding Capital Gains vs. Inheritance Tax

 Rates and Thresholds

 The rate of Inheritance Tax in the UK is 40% on the value of the estate above the nil-rate band, which is currently £325,000.
-However, if you leave your main residence to direct descendants, an additional residence nil-rate band of up to £175,000 may be applicable, making the total tax-free allowance £500,000.
-For married couples or civil partners, any unused nil-rate band can be transferred to the surviving partner, potentially allowing a total tax-free allowance of £1 million.
+However, if you leave your main residence to direct descendants, an additional residence nil-rate band of up to £175,000 may be applicable, making the total outside the scope of IHT allowance £500,000.
+For married couples or civil partners, any unused nil-rate band can be transferred to the surviving partner, potentially allowing a total outside the scope of IHT allowance of £1 million.

 Reliefs and Exemptions